JeremySkinner/Phantom/readme.txt

 target test:
   nunit(test_assemblies)

-By default, Spectre will look for NUnit.exe in the path "lib/nunit/nunit.console.exe".
+By default, Phantom will look for NUnit.exe in the path "lib/nunit/nunit.console.exe".
 This can be overriden by specifying an optional "path" variable:

 target test: